whizkydee/type-reverse/readme.md

 ## Reversing arrays...

-When JavaScript's `Array#reverse` method is used, elements in the original array lose their initial indexes, this is termed, **destructive array reversal**.
-On the other hand, this utility, adpots the **non-destructive array reversal** method, which means the `reverse()` function returns the reversed array and still maintains the indexes of the elements in the original array without making any changes to it.
+When JavaScript's *Array#reverse* method is used, elements in the original array lose their initial indexes, this is termed, **destructive array reversal**.
+On the other hand, this utility adopts the **non-destructive array reversal** method, which means the `reverse()` function returns the reversed array and still maintains the indexes of the elements in the original array without making any changes to it.

 #### native reverse...